 There are additional rules on disclosure of shareholdings following the preliminary announcement of the takeover.
-The bidder is obliged to make a daily communication to the CMVM of any market transactions over the securities object of the takeover bid or offered as consideration on such takeover bid.
-Additionally, and in respect of out-of market acquisition of securities object of the takeover bid, a prior authorisation of the CMVM and prior non-binding opinion of the target company are required.
+The bidder is obliged to make a daily communication to the CMVM of any market transactions over the securities object of the takeover bid or offered as consideration on such a takeover bid.
+Additionally, in respect of an out-of market acquisition of securities, prior authorisation of the CMVM and the prior non-binding opinion of the target company are required.